-The functional areas of people in cross functional teams can range from marketing to sales to graphic designers.
-When you form a team of people from different teams like development, operations, sales to achieve a common goal, it is called a cross functional team.
+The functional areas of people in cross-functional teams can have diverse ranges.
+When a group of people from different backgrounds, like the marketing, sales, or product teams, come together to achieve a common goal, it creates a cross-functional team.

-CFTs can exist as a company’s primary form of organisational structure or as an addition to the organisation’s main hierarchical structure.
+CFTs can exist as a central part of organizational structure or as an addition to the company's main hierarchy.

-This is where a group of people having diverse skills form a team and work towards a common goal.
-In this case, it's solving the customer's issue and building a long lasting relationship with them.
+CFTs represent a group of people with diverse skills who form a high performing team and work towards a common goal.
+In this case, it's solving the customer's issue and building a long-lasting relationship with them.

 Here are a few more benefits that make clear the need for having CFTs in an organization.

-Cross functional teams transcend functional boundaries.
-They go beyond organizational structures making sure that skilled employees from different departments are brought together to work in a cohesive manner.
-CFTs bring people closer and enable them to understand each other's perspectives and ideas.
-This in turn ensures a healthy work environment where there's a continuous exchange of ideas and information.
+CFTs bring a group of people closer and enable them to understand each other's viewpoints.
+That promotes a work environment where there's a constant exchange of ideas and information.

-The idea for building CFTs is to break the silo mentality where certain sectors of a company refuse to share information with others in the same company.
+Building CFTs means to divert the negative mentality where particular divisions of a company refuse to share information with other teams.

 Working in a team is about making collective decisions and arriving at a consensus together.